hexylena/hexylena.github.io/content/index.md

 +++
 title = "Home"
 type = "index"
-description = "Eric Rasche is a Systems Administrator and Programmer for the Center for Phage Technology" keywords = "Rasche, devops, administration, bioinformatics, galaxy"
+description = "Systems Administrator and Programmer for the Center for Phage Technology" keywords = "devops, administration, bioinformatics, galaxy"
 +++

 # About me